 Achy and tired, we weren’t mentally prepared for what was to come.
 The roads became more windy (winding not weather-wise) as we travelled through the mountains, and we began getting glimpses of the most postcard-esque views.
-Honestly, we were so knackered that we didn’t get off the bus for every photo-op, which I know sounds awful, but sometimes the Kiwi bus group goes a little overboard.
+Honestly, we were so knackered that we didn’t get off the bus for every photo-op, which I know sounds awful… But sometimes the Kiwi bus group goes a little overboard with its pit-stops!

-There is a niche little cocktail bar that we tried which was actually pretty boujee inside but sort of unnecessary for such a gorgeous place – and we ended up heading out to the balcony to spend more time with the view.
-We also went to a delightful restaurant for some tapas but tbh this was after a couple of bottles at the local vineyard (more on this later) and so I obviously didn’t think to write down the name of the place…
+There is a niche little cocktail bar that we tried which was actually pretty boujee inside but sort of unnecessary for such a gorgeous place; Inevitably we ended up on the balcony to spend more time with the view.
+We also went to a delightful restaurant for some tapas but TBH this was after a couple of bottles at the local vineyard (more on this later) and so I obviously didn’t think to write down the name of the place…

 We had two favourite foodie places in Wanaka, both very different.
 One at the aforementioned winery and one from a food-truck in the car park of the supermarket.
-Now I know what you’re thinking, but honestly it was a sort of hipster stone cooked pizza oven stall that was quite literally divine.
-You don’t get truffled venison salami on any old pizza, and you will never look back.
+Now I know what you’re thinking!
+But honestly it was a sort of hipster stone cooked pizza oven stall that was quite literally divine.
+You don’t get truffled venison salami on any old pizza… And trust me, you will never look back.

-To be honest, the more I write these posts, the more I realise what an awful traveller I was.
-We didn’t take a look at the famous tree, we didn’t even do the recommended hikes; at the time we were so busy just taking it all in that we didn’t find a need to look up activities!
+To be honest, the more I write these posts, the more I realise what an awful traveller I was!
+We didn’t take a look at the famous tree, we didn’t even do the recommended hikes; at the time we were so busy taking it all in, we didn’t find a need to look up activities!
 Though ultimately, I think that’s ok too.
 Everyone is entitled to a different experience and a different adventure.
-Whether you choose to follow the guidebooks or not, I have no doubt that you will fall in love with Wanaka.
+Ultimately, whether you choose to follow the guidebooks or not, I have no doubt that you will fall in love with Wanaka.

 P.S.
 I realised that I mentioned a winery twice in this post and yet neglected to go into further detail.
 That’s because it was so good that it needs a post of it’s own – click here to find out more!